Menu

 Last Updated February 16, 2024

-Hirayama Fireworks Factory is a fireworks company jointly established in Yokohama in 1877 by Jinta Hirayama from Mikawa and Shigeho Iwata from Buzen Nakatsu in 1877.
+The Hirayama Fireworks Factory is a fireworks company jointly established in Yokohama in 1877 by Jinta Hirayama from Mikawa and Shigeho Iwata from Buzen Nakatsu.

-On Sunday, July 31, 2011, Takashi Sakurai of the Japan Patent Office was invited as a lecturer in the basement 1st floor hall of Chuo-toshokan.
+On Sunday, July 31, 2011, a lecture was held at the Chuo-toshokan B1F Hall, inviting Mr. Takashi Sakurai of the Patent Office as a lecturer.

 (Digital Archive Yokohama's Memory)

-1 Who is the first Japanese person to obtain a foreign patent?
+1 Who was the first Japanese person to obtain a foreign patent?

-The patent system started in Japan in 1885 due to the enforcement of the Monopoly Patent Ordinance and the establishment of a monopoly patent office.
-In 1899, he joined the Paris Convention and participated in the international patent protection framework.
-Since the Paris Convention came into effect, the earliest Japanese invention filed for patents in the United States, the earliest patent was the "water pipe type boiler" filed by Jiro Miyahara.
+The patent system was launched in Japan in 1885 due to the enforcement of the monopoly patent ordinance and the establishment of a monopoly patent office.
+After that, in 1899, he joined the Paris Convention and participated in the international patent protection framework.
+The earliest patented Japanese invention patented in the United States after the Paris Treaty came into effect, was the "water pipe boiler" filed by Jiro Miyahara.

 2 Who is Jinta Hirayama?

-Jinta Hirayama, the first Japanese person to obtain a U.S. patent in 1883, was born in Toyohashi on January 13, 1840.
-He worked as a member of the Mikawa Yoshida clan, but he went to Yokohama early on and worked on various businesses.
-Around 1877, the Hirayama Fireworks Factory was established in Takashimacho, and the U.S. patent was obtained in 1883.
-In 1890, he moved to his hometown Toyohashi in 1890, and died in the same area at the age of 60 in Meiji 33.
+Jinta Hirayama, the first Japanese person to obtain a U.S. patent in Meiji 16 (1883), was born in Toyohashi on January 13, 1840.
+I was working for the Mikawa Yoshida clan, but I went to Yokohama early on and worked on various businesses.
+The Hirayama Fireworks Factory was established in Takashimacho around 1877, followed by U.S. patent in 1883.
+In 1890, he moved to his hometown Toyohashi, and died at the age of 60 in Meiji 33 (1900).

-Before obtaining the U.S. patent, it was written in the 100 Years History of the Industrial Property System (1st volume) (S59.3) of the Industrial Property Rights (1st volume) (S59.3).
+Before obtaining the U.S. patent, in 1877, he tried to apply for a patent with U.K. in the 100 Years of Industrial Property Rights System (first volume) (S59.3).

-3 What kind of invention did you get a patent?
+3 What kind of invention did you get patented?

-According to records by the U.S. Patent and Trademark Office, the invention is "Daylight Fire-works."
+According to records by the U.S. Patent and Trademark Office, the invention was named "Daylight Fire-works."
 It's "daytime fireworks".
-As the name implies, fireworks were raised in the daytime instead of at night, and when exploded, dolls and other crafts jump out.
+As the name suggests, it was a fireworks that was raised in the daytime, not at night, and when it exploded, dolls and other creatures pop out.
 Explosives and fuses were attached to the outer skin filled with designs made of Japanese paper, etc., and when ignited, the outer skin was released into the air, and the contents were released.

-The Hirayama Fireworks Factory publishes fireworks catalogs for export.
-Chuo-toshokan has seven catalogs of six species, and you can see what the contents of "daytime fireworks" made of paper and other materials.
+Hirayama Fireworks Works publishes fireworks catalogs for export.
+Chuo-toshokan has seven catalogs of 6 types, allowing visitors to see what the contents of "daytime fireworks" made of paper and other materials were from colorful illustrations.

-Although documents are exchanged through the proxy/agent of the United States, the oath required for application was visited by the Kanagawa Consulate General Rice in December 1882 and signed by Deputy Consul General Rice.
-In March 1883, a patent application was filed, but this was rejected due to inadequate documents.
-I prepared the documents again and submitted it for the second time in June, and it was August that the patent was registered in August.
+The documents are exchanged through the proxy/agent of the United States, and the oath required for application was signed by Deputy Consul General Rice at the Kanagawa Consulate in the United States in December 1882.
+In March 1883, a patent application was filed, but this will be rejected due to inadequate documents.
+I re-created the document and submitted it for the second time in June, and it was in August that it was fine and patented.

-Before Japan entered the Paris Convention, there were only three Japanese patents, including Jinta Hirayama, who applied from Japan and obtained them in the United States.
-At that time, the Japanese perspective at that time had not yet reached the point of obtaining patents overseas and linking it to business.
+Prior to Japan's participation in the Paris Convention, there were only three patents filed by Japanese people from Japan and obtained in the United States, including Jinta Hirayama.
+The Japanese's point of view at that time would not have reached the point of obtaining patents overseas and linking them to business.

-Against this backdrop, Hirayama's rapid overseas business strategy has emerged as a pioneer in global business in Japan.
+In this context, Hirayama's speed of overseas business strategies is emerging as a pioneer in global business in Japan.

 Board of Education Secretariat Chuo-toshokan Research Materials Division